An independent review of efforts to combat systemic racism, and to promote diversity, equity and inclusion at Seattle Children’s.

 - - - - -

-Covington will review all emails and information received as a part of their independent review.
-Covington is able to conduct interviews in multiple languages and review and analyze information provided in multiple languages.
-Seattle Children’s will allow any current or former member of its workforce who is subject to a non-disparagement or confidentiality agreement to provide any information to Covington, or to be interviewed by Covington confidentially and without restriction, if they choose to do so.
+Covington is reviewing all emails and information received as a part of their independent review.
+Covington was able to conduct interviews in multiple languages and review and analyze information provided in multiple languages.
+Seattle Children’s allowed any current or former member of its workforce who is subject to a non-disparagement or confidentiality agreement to provide any information to Covington, or to be interviewed by Covington confidentially and without restriction, if they chose to do so.

-Covington will conduct the review of Seattle Children’s, and make findings and recommendations.
+Following the review of Seattle Children’s, Covington will make findings and recommendations.
 At the end of the review, Covington will present its findings and recommendations to the Seattle Children’s Board of Trustees, which will also receive the Assessment Committee's perspectives and learning.
 The Board will then report to the community and stakeholders.
 The recommendations will be implemented by Seattle Children’s CEO, under the direction and oversight of the Board of Trustees.

 Frequently Asked Questions